-The Food Law Enforcement Plan sets out how Regulatory Services will deploy its resources in 2017 to 2018 to improve hygiene standards, prevent food borne diseases and help people live healthier lives.
-It seeks to target intervention to tackle local issues whilst ensuring Carlisle City Council achieves its national statutory responsibilities.
-To assist members, a summary report of the plan has been produced as Appendix 1.
+The Food Law Enforcement Plan sets out how Regulatory Services will deploy its resources in 2018 to 2019 to improve hygiene standards, prevent food borne diseases and help people live healthier lives.
+It seeks to target interventions to tackle local issues whilst ensuring Carlisle City Council achieves its national statutory responsibilities.
+To assist, a summary report of the plan has been produced as Appendix 1.